gitnex-org/gitnex/README.md

 ## Note about Forgejo and Gitea version

-Please make sure that you are on the latest stable release or later for a better app experience.
+Please make sure that you are on the latest stable release or later, for the best experience.

 Check the version [compatibility page](https://codeberg.org/gitnex/GitNex/wiki/Compatibility), which lists all the supported versions along with their compatibility ratios.